 When I lived in France for five years I was often asked to compare it to Silicon Valley in an attempt to explain why — in the land of Descartes, Fourier, and Laplace, in a country where the nation’s top university (École Polytechnique) is a military engineering school that wraps together MIT and West Point, in a place that naturally reveres engineers and scientists, why was there not a stronger tech startup ecosystem?

 My decade-plus-old answer is here: Is Silicon Valley Reproducible?

 My answer to the question was “no” and the very first reason I listed was “cultural attitudes towards failure.”
-In France (at least at that time) failure was a death sentence.
-In Silicon Valley, I wrote, failure was a red badge of courage, a medal of valor on one’s resume for service in the startup wars, and a reference to the eponymous classic written by Stephen Crane.
+In France, failure was a death sentence.
+In Silicon Valley, I wrote, failure was a red badge of courage, a medal of valor for service in the startup wars, and a reference to the eponymous classic written by Stephen Crane.

 Managing Failure: Avoiding Too Many Consecutive Red Badges

 In Silicon Valley you’ll often hear adages like “failure is a better teacher than success,” but don’t believe everything you hear.
 While failure is certainly not a scarlet letter in Silicon Valley, companies nevertheless hire for a track record of success.
 In the scores of C-level position specifications that I’ve read and collected over the years, I cannot recall a single one that ever listed any sort of failure as required experience.

 We talk as if we love all-weather sailors, but when it comes to hiring people — which often requires building consensus around one candidate in a pool — we prefer the fair-weather ones.
 Back in the day, we’d all love a candidate who went from Stanford to Oracle to Siebel to Salesforce .